Hund's coupling-assisted ferromagnetic percolation transition in a multiorbital flat band: Introduction

 \section{Introduction}

+Flat band physics gives rise to rich phases of matter in the presence of interactions, ranging from Mott insulating and Wigner crystal states to magnetism and fractional quantum Hall type topological states \cite{Mielke1993a, Mielke1991, Wu2007, Tang2011, Bistritzer2011, Wang2013, Po2018, Tarnopolsky2019, Liu2019b, Bergman2008, Creutz2001, Zurita2020, Chiu2020, Bergholtz2013, Liu2014FlatBand, Derzhko2015}.
+However, reaching a rigorous theoretical understanding of many-body states in flat bands is difficult, since flat bands enhance interaction effects.
+As a result, nonperturbative techniques and exact results are particularly valuable.

-Systems with flat bands can exhibit many interesting physical properties, including ferromagnetism and exotic correlated states, where the flat band enhances interaction effects, as well as topology in non-interacting flat bands \cite{Mielke1993a, Mielke1991, Wu2007, Tang2011, Bistritzer2011, Wang2013, Po2018, Tarnopolsky2019, Bergman2008, Creutz2001, Zurita2020, Chiu2020}.
-In many models of flat band systems, the flat band can be attributed to a large number of degenerate states that are localized due to destructive interference.
-Tight-binding models on line graphs \cite{Mielke1991} as well as decorated lattices such as the Tasaki lattice \cite{Tasaki1992} feature flat bands that can be understood in terms of a cell construction \cite{Tanaka2020} with destructively interfering hopping.
+Flat bands can often be attributed to a large number of degenerate states that are spatially localized due to destructive interference.
+Tight-binding models on line graphs \cite{Mielke1991} as well as certain decorated lattices such as the Tasaki lattice \cite{Tasaki1992} feature flat bands that can be understood through destructively interfering hopping, as can the flat bands in many more general graphs \cite{Tanaka2020}.
 In the presence of a repulsive on-site Hubbard interaction, these models exhibit saturated ferromagnetism when the flat band is half filled \cite{Mielke1991a, Mielke1993a}.
-For certain models such as the Tasaki lattice, the intuition that overlapping single-particle states maximize spin to avoid the repulsive interaction holds even below half filling, where the interacting ground states are spanned by product states formed from clusters of localized single-particle states, with the clusters independently maximizing spin \cite{Mielke1992,Mielke1993a}.
-Since the total spin of each cluster depends only on its size, the result is a percolation representation that can be efficiently simulated to find the transition from paramagnetic states with small clusters at low filling to ferromagnetic states with large clusters at high filling \cite{Maksymenko2012,Liu2019a}.
+Certain models such as the Tasaki lattice possess a provable ferromagnetic phase extending below half filling by realizing a direct exchange mechanism between overlapping localized states.
+In these models, interacting ground states are degenerate and spanned by different configurations of clusters of localized states, with the clusters independently maximizing spin \cite{Mielke1992,Mielke1993a}.
+Since the total spin of each cluster depends only on its size, the result is a correlated \textit{percolation representation} that can be efficiently simulated to find the transition from paramagnetic states with small clusters at low filling to ferromagnetic states with large clusters at high filling \cite{Maksymenko2012,Liu2019a}.